 They ran through the night on too much coffee and not enough sleep.
 But they saw no other vessels, and there was no sign of the Grackle.

-Even as the sun rose before them, Percy kept the boat on the surface hoping to make the rendezvous with Shakes more or less on time.
+Even as the sun rose before them, Percy kept the boat on the surface, hoping to make the rendezvous with Shakes more or less on time.
 The sun was well above the horizon and they had clear visibility for something like ten miles from the lookout ring before Percy finally called for the submarine to submerge.
 There were only a few more miles more to the rendezvous point with Shakes, and Percy had high confidence that Hemi would navigate them with his usual high precision to the correct spot.

 A few hours later, Hemi announced they had arrived at the rendezvous point.
-They leveled the boat at 20 meters of depth and shut down the motors to wait.
-Everyone except Cassandra passed the midday and afternoon hours in lazy recuperation and catching up on sleep.
-Cassandra was stuck listening to sonar, trying to detect the Shakes’ approach.
+They leveled the boat at twenty meters of depth and shut down the motors to wait.
+Everyone except Cassandra passed the midday and afternoon hours in lazy recuperation, catching up on sleep.
+Cassandra was stuck listening to sonar, trying to detect Shakes’s approach.
 In the late afternoon she caught the far-off sound of a loud diesel engine, and by the time ten minutes had passed she was sure it was the Gnat, approaching the rendezvous at a high speed on the surface.

 At a few miles off, the sound of the diesel disappeared.
 Cassandra assumed Shakes was diving before approaching the rendezvous point.
 Percy called Hemi up to the control room.
-An hour later Shakes’ voice came in over the ship-to-ship.
+An hour later Shakes’s voice came in over the ship-to-ship.
 Hemi arranged with Shakes to mate the Gnat to the underside of the Prospect.
 It took another hour to execute the delicate maneuver.

 Hemi sent Bastian down to the lowest deck of the Prospect to open the hatch to the Gnat.
 Even as he climbed up through the hatch, helped by Bastian’s strong grip, Shakes was already thinking about food.